GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 Mutations in the schema now return some "Payload" object, which provides any error(s) resulting from the mutation, or the modified object if successful (these 2 properties are most likely exclusive: either `errors` or `object` will have a value, and the other one will be `null`).

 Errors are provided via some "ErrorPayloadUnion" type, containing all possible errors for that mutation.
-Every possible error is some "ErrorPayload" type that implements the interface `IsErrorPayload`.
+Every possible error is some "ErrorPayload" type that implements the interface `ErrorPayload`.

 For instance, the operation `updatePost` returns a `RootUpdatePostMutationPayload`, which contains the following fields: